mkuthan/mkuthan.github.io/_posts/2024-07-31-homlab-network.md

 ![Omada mDNS](/assets/images/2024-07-29-homelab-network/mDNS.png)

-Ensure that you enable `IGMP snooping` for the *Management*, *Services*, and *Home* networks.
+Ensure that you enable `IGMP Snooping` option for the *Management*, *Services*, and *Home* networks.
 This setup allows devices in the *Home* network to discover all services in the *IoT* network.
 For example, I can control music from my phone when it's playing on an Android TV connected to my [hi-fi stereo system](https://mkuthan.github.io/blog/2024/05/30/amplifier/).

 ![Omada Home LAN](/assets/images/2024-07-29-homelab-network/LAN-home.png)